XinjieShen121/CS5340-HCI-SavorSync/README.md

 After adjusting these settings, the deployment was successful, and SavorSync went live at: **https://cs5340-hci-savorsync.netlify.app/**

+### Code Structure & Documentation
+The backend logic is handled in server.js, where the API request is processed, and CORS is configured.
+The frontend’s main logic is in App.tsx, where the AI-generated content is fetched and displayed.
+Inline comments are included in these files to explain key functions and how they interact.
 ---

 ## Reflection:
 This mini coding assignment is a valuable experience in building a full-stack application, integrating APIs, and solving real-world deployment issues.

 One of the biggest things I learned from this project is how APIs bring a website to life.
-Instead of just displaying static content, using OpenAI’s API allowed me to generate unique cuktural cooking insights on the fly, which made the experience feel more interactive.
+Instead of just displaying static content, using OpenAI’s API allowed me to generate unique cultural cooking insights on the fly, which made the experience feel more interactive.
 I also got hands-on experience with how the frontend and backend communicate, and I realized that even small errors in how they connect can break everything.
 Debugging CORS issues was a huge struggle—at first, my frontend couldn’t even talk to my own backend—but once I figured out how to configure headers and deployment settings, everything finally started working.
 Setting up Netlify and Render was also a learning curve since they each have their own quirks, but getting them to work together was super satisfying.

 One of the most frustrating challenges was fixing CORS errors—I had no idea how much of a blocker that could be until my API just refused to connect.
 I had to tweak backend settings, redeploy multiple times, and test over and over before it finally worked.
 Another issue was handling AI responses—sometimes OpenAI would generate way too much text or include unnecessary phrases, so I had to clean up the responses to make them short and useful.
 I also realized that UI details matter a lot—at first, when users clicked the button, nothing happened right away, which made the app feel broken.
 Adding a simple “Generating…” message made a huge difference in making the experience feel smooth and professional.

 If I were to take this project further, I’d love to add more cultural insights, like a short history of each dish instead of just quick cooking tips.
 It would also be great to let users save their favorite recipes, so they can come back to them later.
 Right now, most of the UI elements—like buttons and the navigation system—are just visually set up but not fully functional, except for the AI-generated cooking insights.
-Based on the user survey results, people wanted a more guided experience, which means the navigation page could be redesigned to help users explore not just cuisines, but also full recipe breakdowns.
+Based on feedback from the user survey, people wanted a clearer way to navigate through different cuisines and recipes.
+In future updates, I’d like to improve the navigation system to guide users through not just cuisine categories, but also in-depth cooking instructions and meal suggestions.
 One of the biggest improvements would be connecting to a real recipe API, so users could get step-by-step cooking instructions rather than just general cultural insights.
 Right now, SavorSync is a fun way to learn about world food traditions, but with these additions, it could become an even better tool for helping people actually cook and experience global cuisine firsthand.

 What started as a simple “Hello World” API integration turned into an interactive global food discovery platform.
 It was exciting to see how different tools—React, Express, OpenAI, and Netlify—came together to build something meaningful.